gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week3.md

 #### Pre-existing Duties
 *Pre-existing duties*: **Public** or **Legal** duty

-* Mere performance of an **existing legal duty** is NOT sufficient Consideration.
+* ==Mere performance of an **existing legal duty**== is NOT sufficient Consideration.
 	* `Collins v Godefroy`
 		* Case Summary:
 		  * Defendant Godefroy brought an action against an attorney for negligence and caused Plaintiff Collins to be subpoenaed *(forced to attend court proceedings and give evidence)* to attend.
-		  * Defendant Godefroy wanted to ensure Plaintiff Collins attended the court proceedings as this would help his case, so Defendant Godefroy **promised to pay him one guinea per day** he was at court as *compensation* for the loss of his time.
+		  * Defendant Godefroy wanted to ensure Plaintiff Collins attended the court proceedings as this would help his case, so Defendant Godefroy **promised to pay him one guinea per day** he was at court as *compensation* for the loss of his time= though he had been subpoenaed.
 		  * Plaintiff Collins attended court for six days but was not called to give evidence.
 		  * At the end of this Plaintiff Collins demanded payment of six guineas as per the agreement.
 Defendant Godefroy refused to pay Plaintiff Collins.
 		  * Plaintiff Collins sued Defendant Godefroy for the owed sum.
 		* Court Ruling:
-		  * Plaintiff Collins' attending of the hearing was **NOT sufficient Consideration** to enforce Defendant Godefroy's promise to pay him six guineas, since Plaintiff Collins was merely fulfilling his existing legal duty *(to attend court proceedings should he have any relevant evidence to provide)* since he had been subpoenaed.
+		  * Plaintiff Collins' attending of the hearing was **NOT sufficient Consideration** to enforce Defendant Godefroy's promise to pay him six guineas, since Plaintiff Collins was ==merely fulfilling his existing legal duty== *(to attend court proceedings should he have any relevant evidence to provide)* since he had been subpoenaed.

- * When the act of conduct goes BEYOND what is required by the legal duty, there is **sufficient Consideration**.
+ * When the ==act of conduct goes BEYOND what is required by the legal duty==, there is **sufficient Consideration**.
 	* `Glassbrook Brothers Ltd v Glamorgan County Council`
 		* Case Summary:
 		  * During a strike at a coal mine, Plaintiff Glassbrook Brothers Ltd asked for additional police protection for the mine and insisted police officers be stationed on the premises.
-		  * Police superintendent provided mobile officers but **refused** to station more officers at the coal mine unless the Plaintiff Glassbrook Brothers *paid extra to cover the expense*.
+		  * Police superintendent provided patrolling officers but **refused** to station more officers at the coal mine unless the Plaintiff Glassbrook Brothers *paid extra to cover the expense*.
 		  * Plaintiff Glassbrook Brothers **agreed to this** but later refused to pay.
 		  * The trial judge and the Court of Appeal both held that the police were entitled to do this.
 		  * Plaintiff Grassbrook Brothers appealed to the House of Lords, and sued Defendant Glamorgan County Council.